Set project visibility

 -

-Fill in the URL, token, and the optional scopes.
+Fill in the URL, token, and optional scopes.

 - Save the new registry.

-Bolt keeps registry credentials secure in your account settings.
-It does not create or update an .npmrc file.
+Bolt keeps registry credentials secure in your account settings and doesn’t create or update an .npmrc file.
 Team members need to manage their .npmrc files for local development.

-If you want to duplicate a personal project into a Teams plan, follow these steps.This will create a copy of the project files; it will not retain chat history or context.
+To duplicate a personal project into a Teams plan, follow these steps.Duplicating creates a copy of the project files.
+It doesn’t retain chat history or context.

 - Log in to your Teams account on Bolt.